10 - 16 October 2022 | #uksaw

 And finally, do you know the risks our soils are currently facing – from erosion, compaction, sealing, contamination and organic matter loss?

+Although the first UK Soil Awareness Week has already happened, it's never too late to discover soils.
 So go on – get interested, get informed and most of all get your hands dirty!

 Are you soil-literate?
 Try your hand at our quiz, featuring fun, informative and thought-provoking questions about the scientific, agricultural, cultural and environmental aspects of soil.